Primary care research and teaching

 - deliver first class teaching to medical students, clinicians, researchers and educators.

-Professor Jonathan Mant is Head of Unit and our Group leaders are Dr Stephen Barclay, Dr Richard Darnton, Professor Christi Deaton, Professor Mary Dixon-Woods, Dr Robbie Duschinsky, Professor Simon Griffin, Professor Theresa Marteau, Professor Stephen Morris and Professor Stephen Sutton, Assistant Professor Juliet Usher-Smith.
+Professor Jonathan Mant is Head of Unit and our Group leaders are Dr Stephen Barclay, Dr Richard Darnton, Professor Christi Deaton, Dr Robbie Duschinsky, Professor Simon Griffin, Professor Theresa Marteau, Professor Stephen Morris and Professor Stephen Sutton, Assistant Professor Juliet Usher-Smith.

 How our research is addressing questions about COVID-19.